Servan42/GherkinSimpleParser/README.md

 ## Export as CSV for testplan in Excel with formula WRAP

+**LIMITATION: GIVENs and THENs text can only be 255 character longs because excel is annoying.**

 ```csharp
 GherkinObject gherkinObj = GherkinObject.Parse(inputLines));
 string separator = "|";